openproduce/marzipan/INSTALL.md

         $ sudo a2enmod cgi
         $ sudo a2ensite marzipan
         $ sudo service apache2 restart

+If you are planning to connect to a database over a network connection, and you are using a laptop, you will need to turn off wifi powersave in order to avoid lag:
+	$ sudo nano /etc/NetworkManager/conf.d/default-wifi-powersave-on.conf
+Change
+	wifi.powersave = 3
+to
+	wifi.powersave = 2	b

 # SETTING UP MYSQL REPLICATION IN THE CLOUD